0xirison/YouTube-Downloader/README.md

 # Introduction
-YouTube Downloader, a GUI program to download YouTube videos.
+YouTube Downloader, a GUI program to download YouTube videos based on the specified quality.

 # Installation
 Run the following commands: